 So we pretty much had our fill of Hällingsåfallet and made it back to the car park (see directions below) in about 45 minutes.

-Hällingsåfallet was in the municipality of Strömsund.
-The municipality belonged to the county of Jämtland.
+Hällingsåfallet was near the town and municipality of Strömsund, which belonged to the county of Jämtland, Sweden.
 For information or inquiries about the area as well as current conditions, you may want to try the local municipality website.

 From Grong, we basically went south on the E6 for about 9km before turning left onto the Fv74.
 We then drove east on the Fv74 for about 98km before turning right onto a signed access road.